St Mary's Church, Ipswich

-St Mary's Roman Catholic Church is a heritage-listed church precinct at Mary Street, Woodend, Ipswich, City of Ipswich, Queensland, Australia.
+St Mary's Church is a heritage-listed Roman Catholic church precinct at Mary Street, Woodend, Ipswich, City of Ipswich, Queensland, Australia.
 It was built from 1874 to 1970s.
 It is also known as the former St Brigids Convent.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The first Catholic church in Ipswich was established about 1849 on the corner of Mary Street and Elizabeth Street.
 It was made of slab and shingles.

-On Monday 25 October 1858, Archbishop of Sydney John Bede Polding laid the foundation stone for a new stone church.
-The first mass was conducted on Sunday 4 December 1860 by Reverend W. McGinty, but the consecration of the church had to await the arrival of the first Bishop of Brisbane, James Quinn.
+On 25 October 1858, Archbishop of Sydney John Bede Polding laid the foundation stone for a new stone church.
+The church was designed by William Holloway Chambers and built by John Petrie at a cost of £7000.
+The first mass was conducted on Sunday 4 December 1860 by Reverend W. McGinty.
+The consecration of the church had to await the arrival of the first Bishop of Brisbane, James Quinn and was performed by Cardinal James Freeman.

+Near the end of the 1800s, it became apparent that the second St Mary's Church was inadequate for the growing population of Ipswich.
+Father Andrew Horan and the Catholic community agreed to construct a new larger church.
+The foundation stone was laid by Archbishop Dunne on 28 October 1900 and was constructed according to the plan of St Joseph's Cathedral, Rockhampton, designed by Francis Drummond Greville Stanley.
+While the new church was under construction, St Mary's Parish Hall was built to serve as a temporary place of worship.
+The new church was dedicated on Rosery Sunday, 2 October 1904 by Cardinal Francis Moran, third archbishop of Sydney and within seven years of the dedication day, the £40,000 cost of the church had been cleared.

 The first presbytery, a timber cottage, was built in 1860, but by the 1870s was in extremely poor condition.
 The congregation of St Mary's and the parish priest at the time, Father Andrew Horan, agreed to build a more substantial building.
 The present presbytery, built in 1876, was designed by the Italian architect Andrea Stombuco who had moved to Brisbane in 1875.
 This structure is the oldest building in the St Mary's Precinct.
 The Neo-Classical style building was built of stone and plastered inside and out with Portland cement.